 Eyelid swelling involves the enlargement of the lower or inferior eyelid or both.
 It is due to the accumulation of fluid in the sheets of tissue which surrounds the eye.
-Puffiness and eyelid swelling causes discomfort, impaired vision and embarrassment.
+Generally, the puffiness and eyelid swelling causes discomfort, impaired vision and embarrassment.
 Swelling of the upper and lower eyelids can be due to infection and sometimes a discharge oozes in the corner of the eye.

 Causes of eyelid swelling